stylishgadgets0p/webshare-stremio-addon/README.md

 ## How can I use it?

-**This addon is not released yet.** Since the basic functionality works great I expect to release it soon.
+Go to https://20317bf4c6c6-webshare-stremio-addon.baby-beamup.club/, enter your Webshare.cz login details and install.

+This addon is not yet submitted to the community addon catalog, that will be done after some testing period.

 ## Development